-3. Wider adoption of artificial and machine intelligence
+3. Wider adoption of artificial intelligence and machine learning

 More and more sales teams are beginning to adopt AI, and the ones that do are seeing increases in their leads and appointments by around 50%.
 But that’s not all – they’re also seeing cost reductions of up to 60%, and call time reductions of as much as 70% (source: Why Salespeople Need to Develop Machine Intelligence).

 And according to Gartner, around 30% of all B2B companies will be employing AI to augment at least one of their primary sales processes.
 So, being an early adopter could give you a significant advantage over your competitors, by using pattern recognition to identify the highest potential new prospects.